In bloodied front-line town, Ukrainian forces push Russians back

 “The rich people from Kyiv bought houses to spend their vacations here,” said Kolumbet.
 “This is a normal post-Soviet village where half of the population are old people who just live here and half the population are young people who bought houses.”

-With a prewar population of around 1,500, the village was less than five miles from Hostomel Airport.
+With a prewar population of around 1,500, the village was less than five miles from the airport in Hostomel.
 On the invasion’s first day, Russian forces landed at the airfield in an attempt to quickly surround and seize the capital and topple the government.
 The goal was to create an air bridge to funnel in tanks, armored vehicles and other weaponry to push into Kyiv.

 In their way was Moshchun.